Project introduction

 Project stages

-The Papakura to Drury section (Stage 1) of the wider Papakura to Bombay project has been consented and is being constructed in stages under the NZ Upgrade Programme.
+The Papakura to Drury section (Stage 1) of the wider Papakura to Bombay project was consented in three stages and is being delivered with Crown funding as a Road of Regional Significance.

 Design plans showing plans for Stage 1